crossplane/crossplane/design/design-doc-rbac-manager.md

 Each provider is a distinct process that is typically deployed as a pod.
 The API extensions and package manager controllers are part of the 'core' Crossplane controller manager process.
 The core controller manager is therefore responsible for _extending Crossplane_.
-Its controllers add and and remove Custom Resource Definitions (CRDs) to and from the API server.
+Its controllers add remove Custom Resource Definitions (CRDs) to and from the API server.
 The core Crossplane controllers define custom resources (CRs) that represent: